Meaning of Property Plant And Equipment (PP&E)?

-- If the revaluation of asset results in an increase in value, the same should be credited to other comprehensive income and accumulated in equity under the revaluation surplus.
+- If the revaluation of assetsThe Revaluation Of AssetsAssets revaluation is an adjustment made in the carrying value of the fixed asset, either upwards or downwards, depending upon the fair market value of the fixed asset.
+Its purpose includes selling the asset to another business unit, merger and acquisition. increases in value, the same should be credited to other comprehensive income and accumulated in equity under the revaluation surplus.
 However, the increase shall be recognized in P&L A/c to the extent that it reserves a revaluation decrease of the same asset previously recognized in P&L.

-- A decrease arising as a result of revaluation should be recognized as the expense to the extent that it exceeds any amount previously credited to the revaluation surplus relating to the same asset.
+- A decrease arising from revaluation should be recognized as the expense to the extent that it exceeds any amount previously credited to the revaluation surplus relating to the same asset.

 - The depreciation method can be considered based on the pattern in which the asset’s future economic benefits are expected.

-- The depreciation method shall be reviewed annually, it has there been a significant change in the expected pattern of consumption of future economic benefit’s, the depreciation pattern should be changed prospectively as a change in estimate.
+- The depreciation method shall be reviewed annually; has there been a significant change in the expected consumption pattern of future economic benefits; the depreciation pattern should be changed prospectively as a change in estimate.

 - Depreciation shall be recognized in profit or loss unless it is included in the carrying amount of another asset.

-- It shall also disclose restrictions on title and items pledged as security for liabilities; expenditures to construct PP&E during the period; contractual commitments to acquire PP&E. Compensation from third parties for impairment.
+- It shall also disclose restrictions on title and items pledged as security for liabilities; expenditures to construct PP&E during the period; contractual commitments to acquire assets.
+Compensation from third parties for impairment.

-This has been a guide to what is Property Plant and Equipment.
-Here we discuss how to recognize PP&E along with practical examples, calculation, and formulas.
+This article has been a guide to meaning of Property Plant and Equipment (PP & E).
+Here we explain its formula, examples, depreciation, and derecognition in detail.
 You may learn more about accounting from the following articles –